Q-Minh/nihu/dox/tut_mesh_building.md

 interface, the ::create_mesh function that reads two mesh description matrices: one for the vertex locations and one for the element nodal connectivities.

-For versatile mesh generation and mesh importing functionalities, refer to the Matlab frontend.
+\note For versatile mesh generation and mesh importing functionalities, refer to the Matlab frontend.

 The create_mesh function {#tut_mesh_create_mesh}
 ========================